akhubdev/CivicAI/README.md

 # 📖 About

-**CivicAI** is an AI-powered web application that simplifies civic issue reporting through image-based analysis.
+**CivicAI** is an AI-powered civic issue reporting platform designed to simplify how citizens report public infrastructure problems.

-Users upload an image of a public issue, and **Google Gemini AI** automatically identifies the issue, predicts severity, recommends the responsible department, assigns priority, and generates an intelligent report.
+Users can upload an image of an issue, and **Google Gemini AI** automatically analyzes it, identifies the issue category, predicts severity, recommends the responsible department, assigns priority, and generates an intelligent report.

-The project was developed during the **Coding Ninjas × Google for Developers – Vibe2Ship Hackathon** to demonstrate how Generative AI can improve civic issue management.
+This project was developed during the **Coding Ninjas × Google for Developers – Vibe2Ship Hackathon**, showcasing how Generative AI can enhance civic issue reporting and support smarter city management.

 ---

 # ✨ Features

-- 🤖 AI Image Analysis
+- 🤖 AI-Powered Image Analysis
 - 📤 Smart Issue Reporting
-- 📊 Analytics Dashboard
+- 📊 Interactive Analytics Dashboard
-- 📜 Report History
+- 📜 Complaint History
-- 📄 PDF Report Generation
+- 📄 AI-Generated PDF Reports
 - 👤 User Authentication
-- 🔔 Notifications
+- 🔔 Notification System
 - 🗺 Smart Maps
-- ☁️ Cloud Deployment
+- ☁️ Cloud Deployment (Render)

 ---